 Designated care unit

 Establish a designated area for COVID-19-positive residents and implement a staffing plan.
-This will help give time to relocate residents and to identify health care personnel who can safely work in this space.
+This will help give time to relocate residents and to identify health care Software for Assisted Living personnel who can safely work in this space.
 This unit should ideally be physically separated from other healthy units to prevent spreading the virus.

 All health care personnel working in COVID-19 confirmed spaces should be properly trained on preventative measures, like the use of personal protective equipment (PPE).